 The dentist may take more X-rays during your follow-up visits.
 They will be looking at how the implant, abutment, and crown are fitting together and if there are any issues with their alignment.

+If you’re getting a replacement tooth on the lower jaw, there is a chance a nerve that runs under the lower jaw can be injured during the drilling or placement of the implant.
 It may cause numbness or tingling, however this may just be temporary until the nerve heals.
 But there is the chance that the nerve won’t heal.

-If getting implants in the upper jaw, there’s a chance that the drilling may break through to the sinuses above the upper teeth, which may lead to an infection.
-To keep this from happening, the dentist will take X-rays before the surgery to so they know where any nearby nerves or sinuses are located.
+When getting implants in the upper jaw, there’s a chance that the drilling may break through to the sinuses above the upper teeth, which may lead to an infection.
+To keep this from happening, the dentist will take X-rays before the surgery so they know where any nearby nerves or sinuses are located.

 How Will The Implant Perform?